BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 Certain keywords, like `node`, are universal keywords, whose styling is applied to all future nodes thereafter.

-The rest of the lines represent nodes themselves, for example `prompt_welcome`, which in brackets is assigned the shape `box`, color `lightblue` and a multi-line text label.
+The rest of the lines represent nodes themselves, for example `prompt_welcome`.
+In the brackets after it, shape `box`, color `lightblue` and a multi-line text label can be assigned.

 The very first line of the graph denotes that the data below will form a directional graph, or `digraph`, and is necessary for the renderer to work right.
 The graph type is followed by a unique name (`tel_flow`).